Healthy Homes Assessment Wallaceville

 Healthy Homes Assessment Services

-Did you not know that Healthy Homes Standards came into effect on the 1st of July 2021?
-Landlords must make sure their Wallaceville rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any new or renewed tenancy, and all private rental properties must be fully compliant by 1 July 2024.
+Did you know that the Healthy Homes Standards came into in force on July 1, 2021?
+Landlords must make sure that their Wallaceville rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy and all private rental properties must be completely certified by 1 July 2024.

-We can evaluate the rental property you have in order to determine whether it meets NZ Healthy Homes and Residential Tenancy Acts requirements.
-After assessment, we’ll advise you or your property manager about any tasks which requirements to be done and offer an assessment report that includes all the information needed for your tenancy contract’s Healthy Home Statement of Compliance.
+We will assess the rental property you have in order to determine if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
+After assessment, we will advise you or your property manager about any work that needs to be done and provide the report with all the necessary information for your tenancy contract’s Healthy Home Statement of Compliance.

-Failure to fulfill the requirements under the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found to not in compliance could face fines of as much as $7,200 and additional healthy homes related fines.
+Failure to comply with the requirements to comply with the Healthy Homes Standards is a violation in the Residential Tenancies Act 1986, and any landlord who is found to be not following the rules could be subject to fines of up to $7,200 plus additional healthier homes relevant fines.

-We are completely independent assessors of rental properties in addition, we’re fully certified for each of Healthy Homes and Homefit.
+We’re fully independent assessors of rental property, as well as fully certified to assess both Healthy Homes and Homefit.

 Call Now (04) 280 6779